fredericjacquet2/Finance-transfo-course/slides/5_Managing digital transformation.md

 ### WIIFM (What's in it for me) ?

-- Is my job/role impacted by those initaitves ?
+- Is my job/role impacted by those initiatves ?
 Good or bad news ?
 - How is digital considered within the organisation ?
 Does it create value to the Finance team ?
 - Does it create value to my personal profile ?
 Do I have a personal interest in this field (tech addict, change, new, fun...)?

 #### An annoyance or a hobby, a side-duty or a full time job ?